-- 1.1 To provide a mid-year review of the treasury strategy approved by council as part of the 2014/15 budget.
-The report gives details of progress to date. - 1.2 It covers treasury management performance for the seven months between April and October 2014.
-The report explains how the strategy has been implemented during the first part of the year, the state of the financial markets, and the response to changing conditions in those markets.
+- 1.1 To provide a review of the treasury strategy approved by council as part of the 2014/15 budget.
+The report gives details of progress to date. - 1.2 It covers treasury management performance for the nine months between April and December 2014.
+The report explains how the strategy has been implemented during the year, the state of the financial markets, and the response to changing conditions in those markets.